dawidkotarba/interview_questions/java.md

 - What is "Stop the world" in GC?
 When it is run?
 - What is memory fragmentation and why this can effect JVM-based applications performance or possibility to work?
 - If JVM cannot allocate memory for big collection of data but we have more than enough memory what can be an issue on level of operation system that we can expect?
-- How we can bypass memory limitations of JVM using JNI interface?
+- How to bypass memory limitations of JVM using JNI interface?
 Why we can do that?
 - How you will secure JVM application from perspective of performance, when you're developing socket application?
-- How we can create a second instance of Singleton object?
+- How to create a second instance of a singleton object?

 # Libraries
 - How can we provide logging mechanisms inside Java application?
 What logging frameworks do you know?